Ted Cruz–Zodiac Killer meme

 The Ted Cruz–Zodiac Killer meme is an Internet meme which originated in 2013 and gained popularity in 2015.
-The meme is a satirical conspiracy theory which posits United States senator Ted Cruz is the Zodiac Killer.
-Ted Cruz was born in 1970 after the last confirmed Zodiac killing.
-Proponents of this meme generally do not genuinely believe that Cruz is the Zodiac Killer.
-The absurdity of the premise is the point.
-According to NPR, the meme captures an unease with Cruz.
-People "think he's creepy.
+The meme is a satirical conspiracy theory claiming that United States senator Ted Cruz is the real identity of the Zodiac Killer, despite Cruz being born in December 1970, 14 months after the last confirmed Zodiac killing.
+Proponents of this meme generally do not believe that Cruz is the Zodiac Killer.
+According to NPR, the meme captures an unease with Cruz, "[people] think he's creepy.
 And they want to point that out, as clearly as they can."

 Origin and spread

 To be clear: the Zodiac Killer line is a joke.
 But it's a prolific joke, and one you can find printed on bumper stickers and a variety of black metal tees across the country.
 For Cruz, the Baptist senator for Texas and right-wing Republican presidential candidate, it's an unexpected foray into popular culture.